looi-wh/HintOfGreenCSS/README.md

 # Hint of Green
-Jellyfin CSS Theme

-Sort of my first try on a css template.
-When I first designed this template, I tried my best to design something new but familar.
-I wanted something that is different from the other masterpiece that the other wizards have created.
+A clean, subtle Jellyfin CSS theme with a familiar feel and a modern twist.

+## Overview

+Hint of Green is my first attempt at a Jellyfin CSS theme.
+The goal was to create something fresh, something nice to use everyday.

+As of **November 2025**, this theme has been updated to support the latest version of Jellyfin.

-## Tested on
+## Compatibility

-- Chrome, Firefox, Safari and common Jellyfin applications
+- Tested on **Chrome**, **Firefox**, **Safari**, and common Jellyfin applications
-- Jellyfin 10.11.2
+- Compatible with **Jellyfin 10.11.2** and later

 ## Features

-- Colours are based on a popular template
-- Little spinkle of green everywhere, but never too much (UPDATE: temporarily removed all colours)
-- Lighter theme for video playback (better if you see for yourself) (UPDATE: removed, no longer neccessary)
+- Inspired by the palette of a well-known community theme, with its own unique twist
+- Subtle green accents used sparingly for a clean, modern look
-- Better support for mobile devices (UPDATE: updated)
+- Improved layout and responsiveness for mobile devices
-- Works extremely beautiful with backdrop enabled

-This theme can be considered as heavy, but of course there some css will disable by itself if certain unfavourable conditions are met.
+- Looks especially good with **backdrops enabled**

+> Note: Earlier experimental color and video playback variations have been removed or refined to keep the experience consistent and lightweight.

 ## Installation
 There will be two channels, one stable and one nightly.
 It is always ideal to use the stable version if you are deploying to a large amount of people.
 But if you like to be risky, feel free to use the nightly version.
 I will merge nightly into stable once I feel the nightly version is performing well enough.